 Every AU student, faculty, or staff member receives a unique user name that provides access to AU's various on-line resources.
 If you are new to the AU community, you will need to follow the appropriate instructions below to create your user name to receive access to AU's general systems:

-- Faculty and Staff - When a faculty or staff member completes the self-service account creation application, they are assigned a user name with access to EagleNet, the my.american.edu Web portal, e-mail, and Blackboard.
+Faculty and Part Time Staff - When a faculty or part time staff member completes the self-service account creation application, they are assigned a user name with access to EagleNet, the myAU.american.edu Web portal, e-mail, and Blackboard.

-- Students - When a student completes the self-service account creation application, they are assigned a user name with access to EagleNet, the my.american.edu Web portal, an AU-Sponsored Gmail, and Blackboard.
+Students - When a student completes the self-service account creation application, they are assigned a user name with access to EagleNet, the myAU.american.edu Web portal, an AU-Sponsored Gmail account, and Blackboard.

 What are AU's general systems?